huggingface/hub-docs/docs/hub/api.md

 This is equivalent to `huggingface_hub.list_spaces()`.

+The key `createdAt` in the response begins on `2022-03-02T23:29:04.000Z` as a result of a special migration.

 ### GET /api/spaces/{repo_id} or /api/spaces/{repo_id}/revision/{revision}
 Get all information for a specific model.

 This is equivalent to `huggingface_hub.space_info(repo_id, revision)`.

+The key `createdAt` in the response begins on `2022-03-02T23:29:04.000Z` as a result of a special migration.

+### GET /api/metrics

+Get information from all metrics in the Hub.

+This is equivalent to `huggingface_hub.list_metrics()`.

 ## Repo API